ATFutures/who3/README.md

-A spatial model of air pollution will be created, enabling the automatic creation of pollution heat maps, building on prior methods such as Vara-Vela et al. (2016).
+A spatial model of air pollution will be created, enabling the automatic creation of pollution heat maps, building on prior methods such as (<span class="citeproc-not-found" data-reference-id="vara-vela_impact_2016">**???**</span>).
 Most prior methods, including the [Praise Hong Kong Air-Monitoring App](https://praise.ust.hk)m, rely on coarse estimates of street network structure to provide crude estimates of vehicular densities.
 We will model air quality at relatively high resolution, including estimated rates of dispersion away from the street-based sources.
 <!-- This modelling approach is equivalent to the development on the Praise App proposed for later this year (2019). -->

 Estimates of exposure to air pollutants require data on both background